Dart2112/LapisBansAPI/README.md

 # How to use

-Add the latest jar from the releases tab to your class path

-Use the latest version if you are unsure

-Click this link to see the latest release https://github.com/Dart2112/LapisBansAPI/releases/latest
+Compile the API and install it using the command "mvn clean install" in the root directory

+Use LapisBansAPIStorage.getAPI(); to get the API class

-Read the JavaDocs at https://dart2112.github.io/LapisBansAPI/
+Read the provided JavaDocs to learn about what the API can be used for